MitchellAcoustics/J2401_JASA_SSID-Single-Index/index.typ

 <fig-bespoke-spi>

+These steps and their required background are discussed in detail in the following sections. @sec-targets will then present strategies for defining targets and their applications.

-Throughout this paper, we use the data contained in the International Soundscape Database \(ISD) \(Mitchell et al., 2021a), which includes 1300+ individual responses collected across 13 locations in London and Venice, according to the SSID Protocol #cite(<Mitchell2020Soundscape>);.
+Throughout this paper, we use the data contained in the International Soundscape Database \(ISD) #cite(<Mitchell2024International>);, which includes 1300+ individual responses on the PAQ scales collected across 13 locations in London and Venice, according to the SSID Protocol #cite(<Mitchell2020Soundscape>);.

-== Soundscape Circumplex Distribution
+== Define and Parameterise a Soundscape Circumplex Distribution
 <sec-circumplex-distribution>
-SPI is grounded in the soundscape circumplex model #cite(<Axelsson2010principal>);#cite(<Axelsson2012Swedish>);, a robust theoretical foundation for understanding and representing the multi-dimensional nature of soundscape perception.
-The reason for grounding the SPI in the soundscape circumplex is that we have observed this model \(and its corresponding PAQs) to become the most prevalent assessment model in soundscape literature #cite(<Aletta2023Adoption>);.

-Method A is built on a series of descriptors referred to as the Perceived Affective Quality \(PAQ), proposed by #cite(<Axelsson2010principal>);.
-These PAQs are based on the pleasantness-activity paradigm present in research on emotions and environmental psychology, in particular Russell’s circumplex model of affect #cite(<Russell1980circumplex>);.
-As summarised by Axelsson: "Russell’s model identifies two dimensions related to the perceived pleasantness of environments and how activating or arousing the environment is."

-One benefit of the circumplex model is that, as a whole, it encapsulates several of the other proposed soundscape descriptors - in particular, annoyance, pleasantness, tranquility, and possibly restorativeness #cite(<Aletta2016Soundscape>);.
-According to #cite(<Axelsson2015How>);, the two-dimensional circumplex model of perceived affective quality provides the most comprehensive information for soundscape assessment.
-It is also possible that the overall soundscape quality could itself be derived from the pleasant-eventful scores derived for a soundscape.
-The circumplex also lends itself well to questionnaire-based methods of data collection, as proposed in #cite(<ISO12913Part2>);.
-In contrast to methods such as soundwalks, interviews, and lab experiments, in-situ questionnaires are able to provide the quality and amount of data which is necessary for statistical modelling.
-Combined, these factors make the circumplex most appropriate for a single index as it provides a comprehensive summary of soundscape perception.

 To move the 8-item PAQ responses into the 2-dimensional circumplex space, we use the projection method first presented in ISO 12913-3:2018.
 This projection method and its associated formulae were recently updated further in #cite(<Mitchell2023Testing>) to include a correction for the language in which the survey was conducted. #cite(<Mitchell2023Testing>) also provides adjusted angles for translations of the circumplex attributes to be used in calculating the $P_(I S O)$ and $E_(I S O)$ coordinates.

 Once the individual perceptual responses are projected into the circumplex space, the resulting data for each location is treated as a circumplex distribution.
+There are several advancements in considering circumplex distributions compared to the discussions originally given in #cite(<Mitchell2022How>);, which are necessary for SPI.
+Before exploring the SPI method and target setting more specifically, we will first address these developments.

 The circumplex is defined by two axes: $P_(I S O)$ and $E_(I S O)$, which are limited to the range $[- 1 , + 1]$.
 Typically, data in the soundscape circumplex is treated as a combination of two independent normal distributions, one for each axis #cite(<Mitchell2022How>);#cite(<Ooi2022Probably>);.
-In some applications, this approach is sufficient for capturing the distribution of soundscape perception, however the method for calculating the SPI requires a more precise approach.
+In some applications this approach is sufficient for capturing the distribution of soundscape perception, however defining a target distribution for SPI requires a more precise approach.
 The independent normal distribution approach relies on three key assumptions:

 + The two axes are normally distributed.
 + The two axes are independent of each other.